chettrick/stm32cubef4/Projects/STM32F411E-Discovery/Applications/Audio/Audio_playback_and_record/readme.txt

 the recorded wave length is (~30secs) and user can interrupt the recording using the User button.
  - The recorded wave name can be customized through the define "REC_WAVE_NAME" in main.h.
- - Once the recording is finished or interrupted, the recorded wave will start playing automatically and LED6 start toggling, Plug a headphone to earn a 16K sound  /!\ Take care of yours ears.
+ - Once the recording is finished or interrupted, the recorded wave will start playing automatically and LED6 start toggling, Plug a headphone to hear a 16K sound  /!\ Take care of yours ears.
  - If the define "PLAY_REPEAT_DISABLED" in main.h file is not enabled the play will start in infinity loop, on board RevB you can pause/resume the player using the MEMS click feature (LED6 on/Toggle)
  - Default volume is 70%.